michalhubara/michalhubara/README.md

 - **Technologies**: Python, Cloud Infrastructure Security, Continuous Integration (CI)

 ## 🌐 Featured Projects

+### ✨ AI-Powered Code Assistant (2025)
+A lightweight local AI model for answering programming-related queries.
+It leverages machine learning models to assist users in generating code, understanding programming tasks, and offering solutions based on input prompts.

+This project uses **Python** and **HTML** and includes:
+  - A **FastAPI backend** that processes code-related queries using **Hugging Face** models for code generation.
+  - A **frontend** that sends requests to the backend and displays results.
+  - **Documentation** on how to run the backend and frontend locally, including steps to **download and set up the AI model locally**.

 <!---
 ### ✨ XML to JSON Converter App (2024)